 Local partners comply with all relevant national laws protecting the rights of employees.
 Basic Rights:

-The Supplier does not contract directly or indirectly accommodations which are involved in compulsory labor or which employ children to complete work which is normally undertaken by adults.
+The supplier does not contract (directly or indirectly) subcontractors which are involved in compulsory labor or which employ children to complete work which is normally undertaken by adults.
 There are special working times and conditions for children (< 14 years) working within the business, in accordance with the UN Convention on the Rights of the Child and/or the ILO convention 138.
-The condition is mentioned in Supplier’s contract with the accommodation.
+The condition is mentioned in supplier’s contract with the subcontractors.

 Wages and working hours

-Wages paid by the Supplier must meet or exceed legal minimums and/or industry standards.
-No illegal or unauthorized deductions from wages are allowed; Working hours of the employees are to be kept in line with the legal requirements and / or industry standards; The employees shall be granted their stipulated annual leave and sick leave without any form of repercussions; Female employees shall be granted their stipulated maternity leave and other rights in case of pregnancy.
+Wages paid by the supplier must meet or exceed legal minimums and/or industry standards.
+No illegal or unauthorized deductions from wages are allowed.
+Working hours of the employees are to be kept in line with the legal requirements and/or industry standards.
+Employees, as per contract, shall be granted their stipulated annual leave and sick leave without any form of repercussions.
+Female employees shall be granted their stipulated maternity leave and other rights in case of pregnancy.

-Suppliers shall minimize their negative impact on the environment; The Supplier shall actively reduce the amount of energy and water used and shall minimize the use of chemicals known to cause damage or pose risks to health and/or the environment; The Supplier shall comply with mandatory national and international law, particularly in regard to the procedures and standards for waste management, handling and disposal of chemicals and other dangerous materials, emissions and effluent treatment; The Supplier shall monitor and control wastewater and solid waste generated and shall treat it as required prior to discharge or disposal; Waste of all types shall be reduced to the greatest extent possible by the Supplier.
+Suppliers shall minimize their negative impact on the environment.
+The supplier shall actively reduce the amount of energy and water used and shall minimize the use of chemicals known to cause damage or pose risks to health and/or the environment.
+The supplier shall actively promote and encourage reducing the use of single use plastics in accommodations and during excursions.
+The supplier shall comply with mandatory national and international law, particularly in regard to the procedures and standards for waste management, handling and disposal of chemicals and other dangerous materials, emissions and effluent treatment.
+The supplier shall monitor and control wastewater & solid waste generated and shall treat it as required prior to discharge or disposal.
+Waste of all types shall be reduced to the greatest extent possible by the supplier.